Milt May: Major league career

 Milt May was selected as an infielder in the 11th round (237th overall) of the 1968 Major League Baseball draft by the Pittsburgh Pirates out of St. Petersburg High School, Florida who then converted him into a catcher.
-He was a good handler of pitchers and a left-handed line drive hitter who rarely swung at a bad pitch, but also was reputedly the slowest runner in the majors for much of his career.
+He was a handler of pitchers and a left-handed line drive hitter who rarely swung at a bad pitch, but also was reputedly the slowest runner in the majors for much of his career.

 At age 21, May was a member of the Pirates team that won the 1971 World Series.
 In the seventh inning of Game Four of that series, his pinch-hit single drove in Bob Robertson with the winning run in a 4–3 Pirates victory.
 Tragedy struck the Pirates in late 1972, when outfielder Roberto Clemente died in a plane crash.
 May was slated to replace Clemente in the Pirates' lineup in 1973, with catcher Manny Sanguillén moving to right field.
 However the experiment ended by July when it was determined that Sanguillén could not adjust to playing in the outfield and May was back on the Pirates' bench.

 May was traded from the Pirates to the Houston Astros for Jerry Reuss on October 31, 1973.
 He became the Astros starting catcher, replacing veteran Johnny Edwards.
 He led National League catchers with a .993 fielding percentage in 1974.
 May led all National League catchers in with 70 assists and 47 baserunners caught stealing.
 He was also charged with 18 passed balls in 1975 for the Astros, who had knuckleballer Joe Niekro on their staff.
 On May 4, 1975, May drove in Bob Watson for Major League Baseball's one millionth run.

 May was dealt along with Dave Roberts and Jim Crawford from the Astros to the Detroit Tigers for Leon Roberts, Terry Humphrey, Gene Pentz and Mark Lemongello on December 6, 1975.
 He played only six games in 1976 before a broken ankle sidelined him for the season.
 He recovered in 1977 to record 12 double plays and 0 passed balls.
 In 1978, May platooned with an up-and-coming Lance Parrish.
 By 1979, Parrish had taken over as the regular Tigers catcher, and May was traded to the Chicago White Sox.
 After only one year in Chicago, he signed a five-year, $1 million free agent contract with the San Francisco Giants on December 12, 1979.
 On June 13, 1980, during a 3–1 win over the New York Mets‚ May hit the 9000th home run in the history of the Giants franchise.
 John Montgomery Ward hit home run #1 in 1883‚ and the 8‚000th was hit by Bobby Bonds on September 4‚ 1971.
 In 1981, he batted .310 -which was the highest mark ever for a Giants catcher.

 In August 1983, the Giants traded him back to the Pirates for catcher Steve Nicosia.
 May retired as a player after the 1984 season.